Are VPNs Legal in Japan? What You Need to Know Before You Connect

 Piracy and illegal downloads

 Japan takes copyright seriously.
-The Agency for Cultural Affairs says downloading illegally uploaded copyrighted works is illegal, and the rule now covers copyrighted works more broadly, not just music and video.
-So if someone uses a VPN to grab pirated manga, films, ebooks, or software, the legal problem is still the download itself.
+The Agency for Cultural Affairs says downloading illegally uploaded copyrighted works is illegal, and the rule now covers copyrighted works broadly, not just music and video.
+So using a VPN to grab pirated manga, films, ebooks, or software doesn’t change anything: the download itself is the legal problem.
+A VPN is a privacy tool, not a “do whatever you want” button.

 Online gambling and similar activity